ocfl-archive/gocfl/README.md

 [config-1]: ./config/gocfl2.toml

-#### Pointing to a custom configuration
+### Pointing to a custom configuration

-GOCL will be compiled with an embedded configuration file.
-GOCL expects this configuration to be at `./config/default.toml`.
+GOCFL will be compiled with an embedded configuration file.
+GOCFL expects this configuration to be at `./config/default.toml`.
 The configuration can be overwritten and compiled.
 Optionally, you can supply your own configuration file, e.g. for an add command: